olmjo/RcppTN/README.md

 ## Example Usage

-This is taken from the documentation on the single function provided in `RcppTN`, `rtn()`.
+This is taken from the documentation on the main function provided in `RcppTN`, `rtn()`.

 ```